1. Determining our recipe and sourcing ingredients:

 Depending upon the type of beer, we now condition it for different lengths of time.
 Some of our ales are done in two weeks, whereas we might condition, or age, other beers such as our barrel-aged beers for a year or longer.
 Through our unique relationship with the Peach Street Distillers, we have an endless supply of oak barrels from Colorado's first bourbon.

 Filtering the beer stabilizes the flavor, and gives beer its polished shine and brilliance.
 Not all beer is filtered.
 It is at this point where the beer is moved to bright tanks and prepared for packaging.

 At Ska we package certain beers in certain packages for certain reasons.
-We don't remember what those reasons are, but we're certain it makes sense that our Special ESB, Modus Hoperandi, True Blonde and all six seasonals are available in 12-ounce cans--whereas our Robust Reincarnations are available only in wax-dipped 22-ounce “dinner” bottles.
+We don't remember what those reasons are, but we're certain it makes sense that our Modus Hoperandi, True Blonde and all flagships are available in 12-ounce cans--whereas some of our specialty and barrel-aged brews are available in 500mL bottles.
 All of our beers can be found on draft in our tasting room.